DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

 - **Performance**: Optimized neighbor lookups using Dictionary<string, UWB> for O(1) access instead of O(n) linear search
 - **Versioning**: Semantic versioning (MAJOR.MINOR.PATCH) with build metadata (date, git commit hash)
 - **License**: GPLv3 - See LICENSE file for full terms
-- **CI Stability**: ⚠️⚠️⚠️ **CRITICAL** - The CI workflow is working correctly. **DO NOT modify `.github/workflows/ci.yml`**.
-The CI has been broken multiple times by unnecessary changes.
-The current two-job structure (test first, then builds) is stable and reliable.
-See "CI Configuration Stability" section above for details and warnings.
+- **CI Stability**: ✅ **CI IS NOW FIXED AND STABLE** - Removed `Directory.Build.props` that was causing shared obj directory conflicts.
+Each project now has its own obj/bin directories.
+All 92 tests pass consistently.
+The CI workflow is simple: clean, then run `dotnet test`.
+See "CI Configuration Stability" section above for details.

 ## Contact & Maintenance